pooriaaskarim/sample_carousels_app/README.md

 ## Sleeves up, Hands On Code

-+ Pull the repository::Maseter and setup your build environment.
++ Pull the repository.Master and setup your build environment.
 CarouselApp is build with **Flutter**, uses three layers to keep Code nice and clean:
   - Domain
       Hold Entities of the project
   - Infrastructure